 EMPAC’s Wave Field Synthesis array was constructed in 2016 and consists of 558 independently controllable speakers spread across 18 portable and reconfigurable modules.

-The workshop will take place throughout the EMPAC building, granting participants access to a range of sophisticated audio systems in a variety of acoustic settings.
-Three venues will be outfitted with high-channel-count audio arrays, including:
+The workshop will take place in the EMPAC building, granting participants access to a range of sophisticated audio systems and acoustic settings.
+Two venues will be outfitted with high-channel-count audio arrays, including:

 - 1,200-seat Concert Hall

 (66’x51’x33’; 315m2, 12m high) with two Wave Field Synthesis arrays (one frontal linear array and one overhead linear array) and a 25-channel Ambisonic array.